 My book may seen expensive, but I would encourage you to give it a try.
 Once you dig into the content I'm confident you'll agree that the book is well worth the price.

 Why are we using the Python programming language?

 First of all, Python is awesome.
 It is an easy language to learn and hands-down the best way to work with deep learning algorithms.
 The simple, intuitive syntax allows you to focus on learning the basics of deep learning, rather than spending hours fixing crazy compiler errors in other languages.

-We will be using the Keras and mxnet libraries inside this book.
+We will be using the Keras and mxnet libraries in this book.
 Keras supports both TensorFlow and Theano, making it super easy to quickly build and train networks.
 The mxnet library specializes in distributed learning, making it a great choice for training deep network architectures on massive datasets.
-Each library in the book will be thoroughly reviewed to ensure you understand how to build & train your own deep learning networks.
+Each library in the book is thoroughly reviewed to ensure you understand how to build & train your own deep learning networks.

 Do I need any programming experience before reading this book?

 This book assumes you have some prior programming experience (e.g. you know what a variable function, loop, etc. are).
 You should have more skills than a novice, but certainly not an intermediate or advanced developer.
 As long as you understand basic programming logic flow you'll be successful in reading (and understanding) the contents of this book.

 You do not need to know the OpenCV library to be successful when going through this book.
 We only use OpenCV to facilitate basic image processing operations such as loading an image from disk, displaying it to our screen, and a few other basic operations.
 That said, a little bit of OpenCV experience goes a long way, so if you're new to OpenCV I highly recommend (1) purchase a copy of Deep Learning for Computer Vision with Python and (2) work through my other book, Practical Python and OpenCV to learn the fundamentals.